As we enter a new year, these stunning running routes and trails in Seoul will help you start new habits to enjoy a healthier year!

-We will take a look at some of the best trails for traveling runners looking to continue their run hobby while in Seoul.
+We will take a look at some of the best trails for traveling runners looking to continue their running hobby while in Seoul.

 Namsan South Mountain Park

-You can also check out the Ihwa Mural Village near the Namsan Mountain Park.
+You can also check out the Ihwa Mural Village near Namsan Mountain Park.

 In the southwest of Seoul is the Olympic Park, the site of the 1988 Olympic games, Today, it is a popular place for running and walking, with several multi-use forest trails that are 1.3 km to 4.3 km long with a maximum elevation gain of 61 m.
 Some are quite hilly!
 These Seoul running routes and trails are good for all skill levels.
 They are named Lakeside Lane, Fortress Lane, Memory Lane, Lovers’ Lane, and Youth Lane.

-Here, you can enjoy running through World Peace Gate, run around 88 Lake, and splendid flower gardens.
+Here, you can enjoy running through World Peace Gate, running around 88 Lake, and seeing splendid flower gardens.
 Many of the local 5 km and 10 km races and marathons start and end at Olympic Park.